danielpmichalski/google-photos-swiper/README.md

-# Google Photos Sorter
+# Google Photos Swiper

 A Chrome extension for rapidly sorting Google Photos into albums using keyboard shortcuts.
 Burns through a backlog of hundreds of unorganized photos with minimal effort.

 ## How it works

-Photos Sorter injects a small HUD bar at the bottom of `photos.google.com`.
+Google Photos Swiper injects a small HUD bar at the bottom of `photos.google.com`.
 Open any photo, pick a target album from the dropdown, then swipe through your library with arrow keys.

 - `→` — add current photo to the selected album
 - `←` — skip (move to next photo without adding)